Raiders send star pass rusher Mack to Bears in massive trade

 Mack held out for the entire offseason and preseason, seeking a new, long-term contract rather than play under the final year of his rookie deal that would have earned him $13.8 million.
 Raiders coach Jon Gruden, in his biggest move since returning to the sideline from the broadcast booth, accommodated the 27-year-old Mack on Saturday.

-A person with direct knowledge of the trade told The Associated Press that Oakland will get first-round selections in 2019 and 2020, a sixth-rounder next year and a third-rounder in 2020.
-Oakland also included its second-round selection in 2020.
-The person spoke on condition of anonymity because the trade had not been announced.
+Oakland will get first-round selections in 2019 and 2020, a sixth-rounder next year and a third-rounder in 2020.
+Oakland also included its second-round selection in 2020 and a conditional fifth-rounder that year.

-ESPN reported Mack and the Bears agreed to a six-year, $141 million extension that guarantees $90 million.
-That would make him the highest paid defensive player in league history one day after Rams defensive tackle Aaron Donald, the 2017 Defensive Player of the Year, signed a six-year, $135 million deal, with $87 million guaranteed.
+Mack and the Bears agreed to a six-year, $141 million extension that guarantees $90 million.
+That makes him the highest paid defensive player in league history one day after Rams defensive tackle Aaron Donald, the 2017 Defensive Player of the Year, signed a six-year, $135 million deal, with $87 million guaranteed.

 The fifth overall selection in the 2014 draft, Mack is a two-time All-Pro and the 2016 NFL Defensive Player of the Year.
 Mack has played in every game for Oakland the past four seasons, with 231 primary tackles, 40 1/2 sacks, and nine forced fumbles.